shiftcommerce/shift-next/README.md

 # Shift Next
 ## Purpose

 This Library can be used to build a SHIFT-powered ecommerce front-end site with Next.js.
 It provides a collection of pages and backend endpoints.
 Pages are set up with algolia and redux and can be customised to fit different front-end designs.
 The backend endpoints go to the SHIFT-platform.
-All you need to do is change some .env variables to work with the SHIFT platform and you will have a working front-end.

 ## Getting started